hushaudio/PuppeteerMCP/README.md

 # PuppeteerMCP Server

+Developing website UI's with MCP just got a lot easier.
 A Model Context Protocol (MCP) server that provides screenshot tools for AI assistants using Puppeteer.
-This server integrates with MCP-compatible hosts like Cursor to enable AI agents to capture and analyze web page screenshots.
+This server integrates with MCP-compatible hosts like Cursor to enable AI agents to capture and analyze web page screenshots, console logs, errors, and warnings.

 ## Overview